solita/solita.github.com/_posts/2020-06-01-rethinking-the-frontend.md

 ### Leveraging browser strengths

-SPA frontend apps often require special handling to mimic browser's native navigation with [pushState](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState).
+Single page application frontends often require special handling to mimic a browser's native navigation with [pushState](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState).
-Refreshing in a SPA frontend means losing all the accumulated state and having to refetch everything.
+Refreshing in an SPA frontend means losing all the accumulated state and having to refetch everything.
 That's mitigated with frontend routing libraries, but those too are another source of incidental complexity.

-The browser is very capable of caching your static assets so a server side rendered app doesn't need to care about working around
+The browser is very capable of caching your static assets so page reloads are not a big problem for most resources.
+Make sure you help the browser do its job by providing proper caching headers.

 ### Build complexity

-The traditional server side rendering can be done with a single server project.
+Traditional server side rendering can be done with a single server project.
 A separate frontend and backend requires two builds each with their own dependencies and build steps.
 Now many would say separation of concerns and differing skill sets needed for frontend and backend work makes this split beneficial.
 That split then requires synchronization between the projects or some flexible API like GraphQL.

-In my exprience full stack development is very common and the same people are doing everything from frontend to backend so the separation argument isn't very convincing to me in many cases.
+In my experience full stack development is very common and the same people are doing everything from frontend to backend so the separation argument isn't very convincing to me in many cases.

 ### Server resources

-With server side rendering and WebSocket enhancement, the browser is effectively treated as a dumb display client.
+With WebSocket-enhanced server-side, Ripley effectively treats the browser as a dumb display client.
 The app logic for the dynamic parts have to exist somewhere.
 This requires server resources for each user that has the page open.
 This may or may not be a problem depending on the case.
 A single server can easily handle thousands of